What's color got to do with it? Face recognition in grayscale: Deep CNN face matchers do not ``see" color

-Each pair of images produces a point in the scatter plot in Figure~\ref{fig:rgb-rgbvsgray-gray}, where the cosine similarity for the RGB version of the image pair is the horizontal axis and the similarity of the grayscale version of the same image pair is the vertical axis.
-If accuracy is generally higher when matching RGB image pairs, the cloud of points would trend below the 45-degree line.
-If the accuracy is generally higher for grayscale, the points would trend above the 45-degree line.
-The actual result is that the cloud of points clusters along the 45-degree line.
-This result indicates no consistent accuracy difference when matching grayscale versus color image pairs.
-This is true for each of the four demographic groups, and each of the three matchers.
-(ArcFace results shown in Figure~\ref{fig:rgb-rgbvsgray-gray} because it has best overall accuracy; AdaFace and MagFace in the Supplementary Material.)
+Each pair of images corresponds to a point in Figure~\ref{fig:rgb-rgbvsgray-gray}, where cosine similarity for the RGB version of the pair is the horizontal axis and similarity for the grayscale version of the pair is the vertical axis.
+If the similarity score is generally higher when matching RGB image pairs, the points would trend below the 45-degree line.
+If similarity is generally higher for grayscale, the points would trend above the 45-degree line.
+The actual result is that the points cluster along the 45-degree line.
+This indicates that there is no consistent accuracy difference between matching grayscale versus color image pairs.
+As shown in Figure \ref{fig:rgb-rgbvsgray-gray}, the Pearson product-moment correlation coefficient (R) for the color and grayscale similarities is $\approx$ 0.97 for ArcFace and $\approx$ 0.96 for COTS.
+This is further quantitative evidence of the face similarity being essentially the same computed from color or grayscale. \\

-As shown in Figure \ref{fig:rgb-rgbvsgray-gray}, the Pearson product-moment correlation coefficient (R) (implementation from numpy package) for the similarities computed for the color image pairs and the grayscale image pairs is $\approx$ 0.97.
-This is further quantitative evidence of the face similarity being essentially the same computed from color or grayscale images.
+{\bf Demographic differences consistent across color/grayscale.} Figure~\ref{fig:rgb-rgbvsgray-gray} shows a consistent pattern of results across all four demographic groups for both matchers.
+Surprisingly, the use of color or grayscale does not appear to significantly enhance or degrade accuracy for any specific demographic.
+This suggests that factors beyond simply skin tone may underlie demographic accuracy differences in face recognition.

 Points above the 45-degree line in Figure \ref{fig:rgb-rgbvsgray-gray} represent instances where the grayscale version of an image pair resulted in a higher similarity score than the color version.
-These image pairs are intriguing given that the matcher was trained on datasets containing color images.
-Figure \ref{fig:rgb_vs_gray_sample} shows one specific example image pair, highlighting the difference in similarity score between the color version and the grayscale version.
-We speculate that this may be due to the skin tone appearing more similar in grayscale than in color.
+These image pairs are intriguing given that the matchers were trained on color images.
+Figure \ref{fig:rgb_vs_gray_sample} shows one example image pair per demographic group, highlighting the difference in similarity score between the color version and the grayscale version.